In a First, Pictures Show Gravitational Waves Being Born

 At press conferences held across continents, scientists today announced the first detection of gravitational waves created by two neutron stars smashing into each other.

-First theorized by Albert Einstein in 1916, gravitational waves are kinks or distortions in the fabric of spacetime caused by extremely violent cosmic events.
+First theorized by Albert Einstein in 1916, gravitational waves are kinks or distortions in the fabric of space-time caused by extremely violent cosmic events.
 Until now, all confirmed detections involved a deadly dance between two black holes, which leave no visible signature on the sky.

 But with this latest event, teams using about a hundred instruments at roughly 70 observatories were able to track down and watch the cataclysm in multiple wavelengths of light, allowing astronomers to scrutinize the source of these cosmic ripples for the first time.